 However, you can decide this for yourself.
 You may have a clear idea of the apprenticeship that’s right for your business and select a training provider on their ability to deliver this.

 There are many considerations when it comes to training providers, but the key factors are:

-Frameworks and Standards are the subject of the apprenticeship.
+Frameworks and Standards are the subjects of the apprenticeship.
 There are hundreds of subjects available at different grades, each with a varying level of specificity.

 The easiest way to do this is in a point-by-point comparison.
 Unless you design the role to fit a specific apprenticeship you are unlikely to get a complete overlap, which is OK.
 It provides room for your learner to bring skills to your organisation that you may not have anticipated.
 As a rule of thumb anywhere around a 75% match is a good mark to aim for.

 This is where a communicative relationship with your training provider pays dividends.
 A good training provider will be able to outline the programme for each course and help you craft an accurate job description.

 Frameworks and Standards are different means to the same end.